bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

 =========

 In tab **Inference**,
-we specify **model weight** to the training weights, whose file usually has extension pth, **query images** as the folder containing images for detection (i.e., :file:`query_images`), and the other parameters as shown in the image below.
+we specify **model weight** to the training weights, whose file usually has extension :file:`pth`,
+**image folder** as the folder containing images for detection (i.e., :file:`query_images`), and the other parameters as shown in the screenshot below.
+Note that the values of **model weight** and **image folder** may be different from the screenshot depending on user's environment.
-To summarize objects over time, option time series is activated.
+To summarize objects over time, we activate option **time-series**.
+In addition, to align plants in each image through time-series by location, we activate option **align images**.

 As we trained the model on areas of 320 x 320 pixels that were randomly cropped from the original image, we also need input of the same size and scale (i.e., 320 x 320 pixels) for the model to ensure a high performance.
 Thus, during detection,
-we use the *sliding* approach to crop areas of 320 x 320 pixels from the top left to the bottom right of the original image, performe salient object detection for all the areas, and finally merge the detection results into a single image.
+we use the *sliding* approach (see :ref:`soddetectionstrategy` for details) to crop areas of 320 x 320 pixels from the top left to the bottom right of the original image, performe salient object detection for all the areas, and finally merge the detection results into a single image.

-Then, we press **Start Inference** buttons to execute object detection and object summarization.
+Then, we press **Start Inference** button to execute plant segmentation (i.e., salient object detection) and object summarization.
-The prediction results and summarization were saved in the **workspace** as specified in tab **Preferences**.
+The results of prediction and summarization were saved in the **workspace** as specified in tab **Preferences**.

 .. image:: ../_static/tutorials_PPD2013_eval.png